Dchole/portfolio/README.md

-# Portfolio Website
+# Derek Oware - Portfolio Website

-A modern, minimalist portfolio website for a Senior Full-Stack Developer built with Next.js 16, TypeScript, and Tailwind CSS 4.
+A modern, minimalist portfolio website built with Next.js 16, TypeScript, and Tailwind CSS 4.
+Showcasing 5 years of experience as a Senior Full-Stack Developer specializing in complex problem-solving and elegant solutions.

 ## 🚀 Features